jorgeferminrl/js-master/README.md

 03 - let & var - Local and global variables

 04 - Constants - Like a variable, but its value cannot change

+05 - Operators and data type - Explanation of JS operators and data types using variables